 Project background

-The purpose of WWF’s Enabling Environmental Assessment Tool (or EEAT as it was known) site is twofold - to provide a data capture system for teams operating in the field and to provide “head office” staff with the ability to carry out comparisons and create visualisations to provide both an “at a glance” analysis of the sustainability data for a given project/time period and changes in the data over time to show improvements or regressions.
-Additionally, it also provides the capability to aggregate and compare different groups of data to show, for example, how different regions compare.
+The purpose of WWF’s Enabling Environmental Assessment Tool (or EEAT as it was known) site is twofold - to provide a data capture system for teams operating in the field and to provide “head office” staff with the ability to carry out comparisons and generate custom visualisations.
+These visualisations could be used to show both an “at a glance” analysis of the sustainability data for a given project/time period and changes in the data over time, hence highlighting improvements or regressions.

 My responsibilities